Discord-Coding-Community/FFXIV-Macros/Miscellaneous/README.md

 # Miscellanious
-Macros of which use no skills nor apply to specific classes.
+Macros of which use no skills nor apply to any specific Class and/or Job.

 <img src="https://wallpapercave.com/wp/wp4432959.png" alt="https://wallpapercave.com/wp/wp4432959.png">